ErichDylus/Smart-Contract-Resources/Legal.md

    UCC Exclusions under E-Sign Act and UETA: all sections except 1-107 (Waiver of Renunciation of Claim or Right After Breach), 1-206, (Statute of Frauds for Kinds of Personal Property Not Otherwise Covered), Article 2 (Sales) and Article 2A (Leases)
    UCC Article 9 security agreements are excluded, but Article 9 already allows for "electronic records" and electronic "authentication."
 Article 3 negotiable instruments are excluded, but safe harbor rule allows for electronic "transferable records" that are unique and identifiable, with a single authoritative copy identifying controller.
    UCC has certain "possession" and "control" provisions that have so far been untested in the context of private keys and "ownable" smart contracts

+The proposed draft UCC Article 12 sets out parameters for a new defined term, "controllable electronic record(s)" ("CER"), which intends to provide the legal rules governing the transfer—both outright and for security—of interests in some, but not all, electronic records (controllable electronic records - designed to encompass many types of digital assets).
+The Article 12 rules specify the rights in a CER that a purchaser would acquire, and would make CER negotiable, in the sense that a good faith purchaser for value would take a CER free of third-party claims of a property interest in the CER.

 • The US's 21st Century IDEA Act (Integrated Digital Experience Act) establishes deadlines for federal government agencies to provide mobile and accessible versions of their websites, digital forms and services, and electronic signatures, greatly streamlining potential integration into smart contract processes.